Skip to content

 Overall Architecture

-MT-DAO introduces multi-momentum optimizers into the distributed infrequent-communication setting.
-Each worker maintains \(N\) first-order momenta with distinct decay rates \(\beta_{1,j}\) and one second-order momentum.
-The parameter update direction is a convex combination of the current gradient and the \(N\) momenta (quasi-hyperbolic form).
-Parameters, momenta, and second-order states can be synchronized independently at different frequencies.
+MT-DAO transfers the "multi-momentum mixture" technique from single-machine optimizers to distributed low-frequency communication settings.
+Each worker maintains a second-order momentum and \(N\) first-order momenta with varying decay rates \(\beta_{1,j}\).
+The update direction is a convex combination (quasi-hyperbolic) of the current gradient and these \(N\) momenta.
+Parameters, individual momenta, and second-order states can be synchronized at different independent frequencies.
+Intuitively, fast gradients track instantaneous changes in the local loss landscape, while slow momentum acts as a "memory anchor," preserving global optimization direction until the next synchronization.

 Key Designs